annotation/stam/README.md

 The best way to explain this is by first formulating some pseudo query language, loosely inspired on SPARQL.
 This is non-normative and just an example.
 Definition of an actual query languages is up to STAM extensions.
+In our example language, we verbosely refer to all of the classes in the extended model that are involved, as our aim is to explain this model.
+Actual user-facing query languages could implement various shortcuts and be more concise.

 ```
 SELECT ?w WHERE ?w SetData(key: "type", value: "word")